jakegough-jaytwo/jaytwo.Http.Polly/README.md

 This builds on the `IHttpClient` abstraction from the `jaytwo.Http` package.
 This is meant for use with the `jaytwo.FluentHttp` package.

 It provides two retry policies:
-* a default retry policy that retries 3 times, waiting 1, 3, and then 5 seconds between retries.
+* a default retry policy that retries 3 times, waiting 1, 3, and then 5 seconds between retries
 * an exponential backoff retry policy, based on the [published AWS client retry behavior](https://docs.aws.amazon.com/sdkref/latest/guide/feature-retry-behavior.html)